bertod/ddp_project/README.md

     _We decided to make optional this requirements due to the difficulty in installing and running it in a Windows environment.
     However, it is easy to install under Linux and Mac OS.
     Despite the possible compatibility issue with Windows, it has really good performance in rendering graphs and in exploration of them._
+    _(read the last paragraph of this document before starting use graph-tool)_
 ## The Process
 The entire project process (including design and development phases) was composed by two iterations and it was supported by a Kanban Board for tracking User Stories and relatives Tasks.